viethung237/blockciphermode/README.md

 # blockciphermode
-module in aes_function & split_function
+- module in aes_function & split_function
-dng thuc hanh cbc
+- doing in cbc